jrbeck/dotmatrix/README.md

 # Dot Matrix

-Makes it easy to do important things like produce thing like this:
+Makes it easy to do important things like producing this:

 ```
  ..  ..